woopstar/smoothing_analytics_sensors/README.md

 - **EMA Smoothing Window**: Defines the window for calculating the EMA (default: 300 seconds).
 - **Update Interval**: Defines how often the sensor updates (default: 5 seconds).

+---

-## Conclusion
+### Conclusion

-Smoothing Analytics Sensors provides a flexible, reliable way to smooth data, making it especially useful for real-time monitoring environments.
+**Smoothing Analytics Sensors** provides a flexible, reliable way to smooth data, making it especially useful for real-time monitoring environments.
 The combination of lowpass, median, and exponential moving average filtering ensures that both short-term fluctuations and long-term trends are accurately tracked.